mcolvin/mcolvin.github.io/_posts/2018-10-01-Almanac-Article.md

 ##  Study Finds Holes in Fishing Forecast Methods

-Undergraduate research scholar Ashley Shannon's work was hightighted in Mississippi State University's Landmark magazine.
+Undergraduate research scholar Ashley Shannon's work was highlighted in Mississippi State University's Landmark magazine.
 This research lead to several awards for Ashley, including 3rd place for the best oral presentation at Mississippi Chapter of the American Fisheries Society Meeting held in